Gender equality achievements

 - Creating an Indigenous Women’s Circle (advisory forum) to discuss ways of addressing systemic inequalities that disproportionately impact Indigenous women and girls.

-- Investing $100 million over five years in Status of Women Canada to fund projects to promote women in leadership, end violence against women and girls, and improve women’s economic security and prosperity.
+- Investing $100 million over five years in Women and Gender Equality Canada to fund projects to promote women in leadership, end violence against women and girls, and improve women’s economic security and prosperity.

 - Date modified: